StableBetStableBet

 The Tapeta Revolution

-The impact was immediate and dramatic.
-Newcastle's fixture list more than doubled, from around 35 meetings a year to over 80.
-The course went from being a seasonal venue that closed for winter to a permanent fixture in the racing calendar.
-Prize money increased, the quality of horses attracted to the course improved, and Newcastle's profile rose significantly.
+The impact on the fixture list was immediate and significant.
+Newcastle's annual meetings rose from around 35 to over 80.
+The course went from being a seasonal venue that closed for much of the winter to a permanent fixture in the racing calendar.
+Prize money increased as revenue grew, the quality of horses attracted to the course improved, and Newcastle's profile rose substantially.

 A New Grandstand